Local Laws - Permits and Enforcement

 Activities occupying parking spaces

-Application for open air permit to burn
+Application for open air permit to burn in a township or industrial zone (only outside Fire Danger Period)

 Please note that permits for liquor consumption in municipal places must now be applied for as part of Council's online Venue Hire